 - Hotels, hostels, and apartments in this area:

 Butterfly Nursery is located near Ataturk parking (sometimes called the lower parking of Ofer Forest).
 This is free parking, and we left our car there.

 As you drive on the road, you will see a sign and the following figure on top of it.

 50 NIS per person.
 80 NIS per couple and 100 NIS per family of three.

 Infants in baby carriers enter for free.

-Note: during our visit, my youngest daughter was less than two years old, and I paid for her as well.
+Note: during our visit, my youngest daughter was less than two years old, and I also paid for her.